QBayLogic/benchmark-compilation/docs/index.md

 #### Intel Xeon Gold 6140M

-One of our clients graciously allowed us to use one of their beefy servers to run this benchmark.
+One of our clients, [Myrtle.ai](https://www.myrtle.ai), graciously allowed us to use one of their beefy servers to run this benchmark.

   * CPU: 2x Xeon Gold 6140M (physical cores: 2x 18)
   * Motherboard: Intel S2600STB